All Episodes

 No Molotov cocktails, sir.

-You know, I'm I'm watching, you know, the I'm watching some of the video tape and some of the live shots of the Tea Parties, and that's that's one of the things you notice is just how clean cut all these uh uh young people a lot of young people with these things too, got to frighten the White House.
+You know, I'm watching, you know, I'm watching some of the videotape and some of the live shots of the tea parties, and that's one of the things you notice is just how clean-cut all these young people, a lot of young people at these things, too, got to frighten the White House.

-Got to fright because young people are supposed to be the new mind numbed robots blindly following uh Obama down the path of um fairness, equality, and utopia.
+Got to frighten, because young people are supposed to be the new mind-numbed robots blindly following Obama down the path of fairness, equality, and utopia.

 Andrew in Amarillo, Texas.

-I I just have uh a quick question for you.
+I just have a quick question for you.

 I mean, I am all for people protesting.

-Um what uh a as a as a young registered democrat, what I do not get, and I was hoping you could explain this to me, um, is why people are protesting a president and a policy more importantly that is seems to have already had positive effects on the on the middle class.
+But as a young registered Democrat, what I do not get, and I was hoping you could explain this to me, is why people are protesting a president and a policy, more importantly, that seems to have already had positive effects on the middle class.

-Okay, I'll uh I'll be willing to answer this if you really want the answer.
+Okay, I'll be willing to answer this if you really want the answer.

-In the first place, the middle class is the one that is h uh it it is been devastated.
+Okay, in the first place, the middle class is the one that has been devastated.

 The Obama administration itself says that whatever has been done, they say that will improve this won't happen this year.

-We're looking at an unemployment rate of ten percent by the end of the year, according to government projections.
+We're looking at an unemployment rate of 10% by the end of the year, according to government projections.

 That's number one.

-This is this is um uh the the what what what you have here is people who are trying to hold on to individual liberty that is being lost because of an expansion of federal government that has never happened in this country before, and they are scared.
+This is what you have here is people who are trying to hold on to individual liberty that is being lost because of an expansion of federal government that has never happened in this country before, and they are scared.

-These people are also protesting the fact, Andrew, that we are printing and borrowing money to the point that people who are not even born yet are already in debt to the tune of thirty-six to forty six thousand dollars to the government.
+These people are also protesting the fact, Andrew, that we are printing and borrowing money to the point that people who are not even born yet are already in debt to the tune of $36,000 to $46,000 to the government.

-There th th this is based on a genuine anger that the Constitution is the building block of this country is being slowly chipped away and replaced by an ever expanding government whose objective is to direct and be in control of as much life as possible.
+This is based on a genuine anger that the Constitution as the building block of this country is being slowly chipped away and replaced by an ever-expanding government whose objective is to direct and be in control of as much life as possible.

-I understand I understand that sir and uh you know it's the point of whether you know Republicans, Democrats, you know Republicans of you want you want smaller government.
+And, you know, it's the point of whether, you know, Republicans, Democrats, you know, Republicans, you want smaller government.

 Hang on through the break because this today really isn't about Republicans and Democrats.